nestybox/sysbox-ee/docs/user-guide/kind.md

     (via a Dockerfile or Docker commit).
 This way, when you deploy the cluster, pod images of your choice are already embedded in the K8s nodes.

-The figure below shows how K8s.io kind interacts with Sysbox.

-TODO: image showing kind + docker + sysbox + k8s cluster

-There is a wrinkle at this time however: the K8s.io kind tool does not yet formally support the Sysbox runtime.
+Unfortunately, the K8s.io kind tool does not yet formally support the Sysbox runtime.
 Nestybox will be working with the community to add this support.

 In the meantime, we forked the K8s.io kind tool [here](https://github.com/nestybox/kind) and made a few changes that enable it to work with Sysbox.